-After the fire is reported, security and management should be alerted.
+After the fire has been reported, security and management should be alerted.
 Guest and employee evacuation procedures must be initiated and organized.
-Established procedures stipulating who should be informed and in what manner, as well as who is to assist the guests and employees in evacuating, result in an efficient evacuation.
-The front desk clerk must produce a list of occupied guest rooms immediately.
-The rooms located on the floor where the fire is reported and the rooms located on the floors immediately above and below the fire room are of vital importance to firefighters and volunteers who assist in the evacuation.
+Prior established procedures stipulating who should be informed and in what manner, as well as who is to assist the guests and employees in evacuating, will result in an efficient evacuation.
+The front desk clerk will have to produce a list of occupied guest rooms immediately.
+The rooms located on the floor where the fire is reported and the rooms located on the floors immediately above and below the fire room will be of vital importance to firefighters and volunteers who assist in the evacuation.

-On arrival, firefighters immediately report to the front desk.
-They need to know where the fire is located and what guest rooms are occupied.
-Copies of the list of occupied rooms and special notes on whether the occupants are children or physically challenged aid in the rescue effort.
+On arrival, firefighters will immediately report to the front desk.
+They will want to know where the fire is located and what guest rooms are occupied.
+Duplicate copies of the list of rooms occupied and any special notes on whether the occupants are children or physically challenged will aid in the rescue efforts.